circled-me/server/README.md

 - Filtering photos by year, month, location, etc
 - Moments - automatically grouping photos by time and location
 - Reverse geocoding for all assets
-- Automatic video conversion to web-compatible H.264
+- Automatic video conversion to web-compatible H.264 format

 ## Feautres that are in-progress and/or prioritised: